misterbuckley/vim-oracle/README.md

 - `:VimOracle` - Open interactive AI prompt or send current prompt window
 - `:VimOraclePrompt {text}` - Send direct prompt to AI tool
 - `:VimOraclePromptWindow` - Open a scratch buffer for editing a prompt.
-If text is visually selected when the command is run, that text pre-fills the window instead of the default prompt
+The command accepts a range, so running it from Visual mode pre-fills the window with the selected text instead of the default prompt
 - `:VimOracleSend` - Send the contents of the current prompt window

 ## Help